 What type of lens does Medicare cover for cataract surgery?

-After surgery, be sure to follow up with your eye doctor and schedule an eye exam to check the quality of your eyesight.
+After surgery, be sure to follow up with your eye doctor.
+Schedule an eye exam to have your eyesight checked.
 You’ll want to stay on top of your vision care, just as you do with dental and hearing care.